Strumenta/SmartReader/docfx_project/articles/advanced.md

 The class `page` is always kept, no matter the value you assign to this option.

-## Setting Custom User Agent and Custom HttpClient
+## Setting Custom User Agent and Custom HttpMessageHandler

 By default all web requests made by the library use the User Agent *SmartReader Library*.
 This can be changed by using the function `SetCustomUserAgent(string)`.